What makes the ADA Members Insurance Plans different from other insurance?

 If there is a guaranteed Future Increase feature on your disability certificate, you can automatically increase your coverage — without providing further proof of insurability — at certain policy renewal dates.
 You will be notified on your billing notice if you're eligible for such an increase, and all you need to do is pay the amount indicated.
 Your higher coverage will go into effect on the next premium due date.

 How do I apply for Spouse or Child coverage?

-Your Spouse or Domestic Partner under age 60 (under age 65 for Annually Renewable Term Life, Level Term Life, Critical Illness, and Hospital Indemnity) and/or dependent children under age 21 (or age 23 if they are full-time students for Annually Renewable Term Life and Level Term Life and age 27 if they are full-time students for Critical Illness and Hospital Indemnity) are eligible for two types of ADA-sponsored coverage — life insurance under the Annually Renewable Term Life or Level Term Life Plans, and supplemental medical insurance under the Critical Illness and Hospital Indemnity Plans — as long as you are a participant in the same Plan and are eligible to apply for additional coverage.
+Your Spouse or Domestic Partner under age 60 (under age 65 for Term Life, Level Term Life, Critical Illness, and Hospital Indemnity) and/or dependent children under age 21 (or to age 27 if they are full-time students) are eligible for two types of ADA-sponsored coverage — life insurance under the Term Life or Level Term Life Plans, and supplemental medical insurance under the Critical Illness and Hospital Indemnity Plans — as long as you are a participant in the same Plan and are eligible to apply for additional coverage.